 I have been there.

-Introducing solids came up in a conversation recently, when my friends and I discussed how scared we were feeding solids to our firstborns for the first time.
+Introducing solids came up in a conversation recently with my friends and we discussed how scared we were as new moms when the time came for first foods for baby.

 After the third baby though, I feel confident that it is possible to find the right first foods and be successful in feeding your baby from the very beginning.

 So if you feel lost, don’t worry.
 I got you.

 What Every Mom Should Know About First Foods For Baby

 - all about baby food

 1. When To Start Introducing Solids?